The Wellness Market

 - Discover and positively describe the ties between wellness and design;

-- Connect wellness design as a resource for dealing with the novel coronavirus and future viral pandemics;
+- Connect wellness design as a resource for dealing with COVID and future pandemics;

-- Position yourself as a wellness-focused designer for health-oriented prospects;
+- Position yourself as a wellness-focused professional for health-oriented prospects;

 - Identify the wellness markets in your community;